-AFF-RTR-WRZ1-4020: (GUC - Berkhamsted/ Hemel Hempstead, 100 Ml/d) is a strategic 100 Ml/d version of AFF-RTR-WRZ1-1066, which is currently proposed under the Expected Future (i.e. the rdWRMP19).
+AFF-RTR-WRZ1-4020: (GUC - Berkhamsted/ Hemel Hempstead, 100 Ml/d) is a strategic 100 Ml/d version of AFF-RTR-WRZ1-1066.
 The two schemes include the same infrastructure except that AFF-RTR-WRZ1-4020 includes a larger capacity upgrade of the existing Boxted Service Reservoir.
 As for AFF-RTR-WRZ1-1066 it proposes the cascade of water from the Severn Trent Minworth Sewerage Treatment Plant via the Grand Union Canal for abstraction at Hemel Hempstead.
 From here raw water would be transferred to a new Boxted Treatment Works for treatment and ultimately stored in an expanded Boxted Reservoir.